pytorch/kineto/tb_plugin/README.md

 In the above example:

-The “thread 25772” is the CPU thread that do “backward” of neural network.
+The "thread 25772" is the CPU thread that do "backward" of neural network.

-The “thread 25738” is the main CPU thread, which mainly do data loading, forward of neural network, and model update.
+The "thread 25738" is the main CPU thread, which mainly do data loading, forward of neural network, and model update.

-The “stream 7” is a CUDA stream, which shows all kernels of this stream.
+The "stream 7" is a CUDA stream, which shows all kernels of this stream.

-You can see there are 6 “ProfilerStep” at the top of "thread 1".
-Each “ProfilerStep” represents a mini-batch step.
+You can see there are 6 "ProfilerStep" at the top of "thread 1".
+Each "ProfilerStep" represents a mini-batch step.

 The suspended toolbar has functionalities to help view the trace line.
 For example, when the up-down arrow is enabled,